ivaylokenov/MyTested.WebApi/README.md

 ## Installation

 You can install this library using NuGet into your Test class project.
 It will automatically reference the needed dependencies of Microsoft.AspNet.WebApi.Core (≥ 5.1.0), Microsoft.Owin.Testing (≥ 3.0.1) and Microsoft.Owin.Host.HttpListener (≥ 3.0.1) for you. .NET 4.5+ is needed.
 Make sure your solution has the same versions of the mentioned dependencies in all projects where you are using them.
-For example, if you are using Microsoft.AspNet.WebApi.Core 5.2.3 in your Web project, update it to the same version after installing MyWebApi in your Test project.
+For example, if you are using Microsoft.AspNet.WebApi.Core 5.2.3 in your Web project, the same version should be used after installing MyWebApi in your Test project.

     Install-Package MyWebApi